Entanglement structure for finite system under dual-unitary dynamics: Summary and Conclusions

 Moving on, we find that the entanglement structure in the time evolved state also has near maximum values for multipartite metrics of entanglement such as the Scott Measure.
-For circuits with $U$ of higher entangling power the growth rate of multipartite entanglement is higher.
+For circuits with $\hat{U}$ of higher entangling power the growth rate of multipartite entanglement is also higher.
 This implies a faster convergence to the final state with near-maximum multipartite measure.
-The time evolved state at saturation, with these high measures are indeed found to be close to the corresponding AME state if it exists.
-In other cases we still end up with a state with high multipartite entanglement which maybe useful in the implementation of quantum computing protocols.
+The time evolved state at saturation, with these high measures are indeed found to be close to the corresponding AME state, if it exists.
+In other cases we still end up with a state with high multipartite entanglement which maybe useful in the implementation of quantum computing or communication protocols.

 Finally we evaluate a few metrics defined for the entire circuit itself against increasing temporal depth, with the entangling power of gates being a varied parameter.
 The first of this is the metric of multipartite entangling power based on the Scott measure.
 Using this metric we observe that a circuit with greater depth has a greater capacity to generate multipartite entanglement, and that for a given depth taking individual operators of greater entangling power again enhances this capacity.
-To relate this entanglement generating capability with the scrambling nature of the dynamics, we evaluate the operator space entangling power for the whole circuit, which again shows a very similar qualitative behaviour.
+To correlate this entanglement generating capability with the scrambling nature of the dynamics, we evaluate the operator space entangling power for the whole circuit, which again shows a similar qualitative behaviour.
 The operator space entangling power reaches its upper bounds at relatively small time steps if the entangling power is high.
 For both of these circuit measures there is a significant growth observed for a moderate number of time steps, except when the individual operators have vanishing entangling powers by being local unitary equivalent to the SWAP operator.

-In the end, we consider different variants of the transverse field ising model from the localising to thermal regime and based on their tendency for information scrambling, and find them to have their multipartite entangling powers in the same order as their scrambling rates.
+In the end, we consider different variants of the transverse field Ising model from the localising to thermal regime and based on their tendency for information scrambling, and find them to have their multipartite entangling powers in the same order as their scrambling rates.
 This observation serves as an example of a physical model having similar properties of our finite system under dual unitary dynamics.
+Here eventhough the notion of ergodicity is defined in a manner that is different from the circuit picture, a similar correlation is obtained via multipartite entanglement generation.